Brazilian ship Pedro I: Spanish attack on Santa Catarina island

 By the end of 1776, a large Spanish fleet consisting of 20 warships and 97 transport ships carrying 12 thousand soldiers divided into four brigades, was sailing in the southern Brazilian coast.
-The fleet was commanded by admiral Antonio Barceló and the troops were commanded by Pedro Antonio de Cevallos, viceroy of the Río de la Plata.
+The fleet was commanded by admiral Antonio Barceló and the troops were commanded by Pedro de Cevallos, viceroy of the Río de la Plata.
 Their goal was to take control of Portuguese possessions in the region.
 The fleet was armed with a total of 674 guns, carrying 5,148 sailors and 1,308 marines on board.

 On 6 February 1777, this fleet seized three Portuguese ships off the Brazilian coast.
 The Spaniards found official reports in the ships detailing the precarious state of Portuguese defenses in Santa Catarina Island and decided to attack and take control of it.
 Only on 17 February did the Portuguese notice the approach of the Spaniards.
 On 20 February, chief MacDuall gathered a council of commanders on board Santo António.
 One of them, a Portuguese admiral, was willing to fight the Spanish forces, but the instructions that had been sent to him by the 2nd Marquis of Lavradio ordered not to risk their fleet.

 Out of the commanders, captain of sea and war José de Melo Brayner was the only one that voted to fight.
 The Portuguese then withdrew from the island, which was taken effortlessly by the Spaniards.
 Cevallos left a garrison on the island and sailed south, reaching Colonia del Sacramento on 22 May.
 The Portuguese fleet still patrolled the coast from time to time however.
 On 20 April 1778, Santo António, together with the ship of the line Prazeres, seized the Spanish ships San Agustín and Sant'Anna after a fierce combat off the coast of Santa Catarina, taking 750 prisoners.